 Complications Of Blood Cancer

-In the terminal stages, the patient sleeps through most of the day, has reduced appetite, extreme muscle wasting and feeble heartbeat.
+In the terminal stages, the patient sleeps through most of the day and has reduced appetite, extreme muscle wasting, feeble heartbeat, etc.

 • Recurrent and serious bacterial or fungal infections.